Yes, it is possible to slow down aging.

 6. Extending telomeres

-Telomeres are the caps at the and of our DNA strands, preventing them from unraveling, a bit like the plastic caps on shoelaces.
+Telomeres are the caps at the end of our DNA strands, preventing them from unraveling, a bit like the plastic caps on shoelaces.
 The more cells divide, the shorter their telomeres become, which is a bad thing.

 There are a lot of misconceptions about telomeres.
 It’s indeed true that telomere length is not strongly correlated to aging.
-Many people therefore think that telomers are not important in aging.
+Many people therefore think that telomeres are not important in aging.
 But the rate of telomere lengthening (or shortening) is correlated to lifespan (R).